 4.4.
 LENGTH OF THE FILM

 The film duration must be between 1-5 minutes (and not a second less or more!).
 This timeframe includes the opening text and end credits.

 Video: 1920 x 1080 pixels @ 25 fps

 Sound: Stereo (2.0) @ 16 bit 48 kHz

 File Size: less than 2 Gbit

 If your film deviates from these specifications, it may not play smoothly during the screenings.
 It is particularly important that the frame rate matches the Finnish standard of 25 fps.

-There are no other restrictions on the style or duration of the end credits – they can either be included as part of the team credits or separately.
+There are no other restrictions for the style or length of the end credits.

 After the public release, the copyrights of the films will be shared between the Uneton48 organization and the filmmakers in a way that allows both parties to freely distribute and exhibit the films.
 The formulation of the copyright rules is primarily aimed at promoting film culture.
 It is important to us that filmmakers can use their films in any way they desire.
 Additionally, it is important for the Uneton48 organization to have the ability to distribute and exhibit the films.
 Uneton48 Ry is a non-profit organization aiming to support the public good.
 Instead of seeking financial gain, our goal is to utilize film distribution and public exhibition to further future challenges and other initiatives that promote film culture, as well as to attract partners.
 Moreover, we aim to simplify the journey through bureaucratic processes for our small organization.